Last Updated on

-For anyone who loves hiking, you can do the Oelsberg via ferrata, which is a challenging hike with a rope to helpyou along the steepest parts of it.
+For anyone who loves hiking, you can do the Oelsberg via ferrata, which is a challenging hike with a rope to help you along the steepest parts of it.
 Hiking will allow you to further appreciate the stunning beauty of this region, which surprised me to be honest.
 For those looking for an easier path can just enjoy a long walk around the Rhine.

 Accommodations & How to Stay in a Castle On a Budget!?

 For the Young, Cheap, Romantic, and Young at Heart: So, you’ve dreamed of castles… It’s actually possible to stay in a castle dating back to the 12th century, which is now a converted hostel.
 It may not be the most romantic castle, but it’s a castle.

-Low range hotel: Hotel Golden PropfenziherAfter reading through a million reviews, I loved the idea of staying in the heart of Oberwesel, a historic town on the Rhine.
-This hotel is family-run with a kick-ass restaurant/bar with friendly waiters AND fantastic Riesling by the glass for 2-4 euros.
+Low range hotel: Hotel Golden Propfenziher.
+After reading through a million reviews, I loved the idea of staying in the heart of Oberwesel, a historic town on the Rhine.
+This hotel is family-run with a great restaurant/bar with friendly waiters AND fantastic Riesling by the glass for 2-4 euros.

 For those on a higher budget seeking the full castle experience, you will not want to miss the castle experience at Burghotel auf Schonburg.

 This castle is a 4* star hotel and is only about 115 for the luxury experience if you’re open to a small splurge.
 With so many hotels with reasonable rates under 80 euros (including breakfast), hotels are the way to go if you’re not traveling solo.

 If there’s a castle on the other side of the river, you’ll have a bit of difficulty crossing with a car over the Rhine as there aren’t ANY bridges between Koblenz and Wiesbaden.
 You can take a ferry with your car for about 7 euros with two people inside!

 Regardless of budget, the cheapest food that you will find will be Doner Kabab/Turkish food.
 We had it every day although if you don’t enjoy it/can’t eat it, you’ll need to find a supermarkets to cook or buy lunch from.
-It’s better to stock up prior to coming down into the Rhine due to limited supermarkets.
+It’s better to stock up prior to coming down into the Rhine Valley region due to limited supermarkets.

 A weekend away in this area is surprisingly affordable in low-season and absolutely stunning.
 You and the rest of the German tourists around you will feel like you’re in on a big secret: the reason why so many people flock to Rhine Valley.
 The best part: you can appreciate the absolutely stunning beauty of this area without the crowds.